codeigniter4/CodeIgniter4/user_guide_src/source/libraries/sessions.rst

 .. note:: The 'cookieHTTPOnly' setting doesn't have an effect on sessions.
 	Instead the HttpOnly parameter is always enabled, for security reasons.
-Additionaly, the 'cookiePrefix' setting is completely ignored.
+Additionally, the 'cookiePrefix' setting is completely ignored.

 Session Drivers